 Whether you are completing a degree or you’ve spent some time working in the field, you have reached a decision to propel your career and advance your engineering knowledge.

-Embry-Riddle's graduate and post-graduate programs in Mechanical Engineering focus on advanced study of electro-mechanical systems.
-Students emerge ready to solve some of today’s most critical problems in energy, transportation, automation, and the environment.
+Embry-Riddle's graduate and post-graduate programs in Mechanical Engineering focus on advanced study of mechanical systems.
+Students emerge ready to solve some of today's most critical problems in energy, transportation, automation, and bio-mechanical systems.

 Master of Science in Mechanical Engineering